Ethics Advisory Committee

 Professor Angus Clarke

-Angus is a Clinical Professor, Institute of Cancer & Genetics at the University of Cardiff.
+Angus is a Clinical Professor, Institute of Cancer & Genetics at Cardiff University.
 He has contributed substantially to the clinical genetics community in Britain and more widely over the past two decades.
 These contributions include:

 • Board of the European Society of Human Genetics.